-They’ve opened their platform this year, and I heard about them while they were running a crowdfunding campaign on Seedrs.
+They’ve opened their platform in 2018, and I heard about them while they were running a crowdfunding campaign on Seedrs.
 Since I wanted to invest in them, I also needed to test their product and see what they offer.

 I’ve invested so far in 6 properties with expected annual returns from 8% to 13%.
 The most part of the expected return is based on expected property appreciation, so in 3-5 years when these properties are sold, it might not produce that much.

 The rental dividends for the past 12 months amounted to 18 GBP.
 My profits also include 21 GBP in unrealised property price gains.
 And from my gross profit, I had to subtract the 11.78 GBP fees I’ve paid in order to invest in the 6 properties.

 British Pearl just ran a new crowdfunding campaign on Seedrs, so as soon as newer properties will appear on the platform, I’ll add some more funds.

 Each property they put on the market is incorporated into a separated UK limited company, a special purpose vehicle (SPV).
 In this way, your investment is protected in the case British Pearl goes bankrupt.

 Share investors get shares of the property, and the loan investors invest in a loan secured by the property, at a loan to value typically between 50% and 75%.

 During the investment, the share investors receive dividends from net rental income and loan investors receive monthly interest.

 When the property is sold, the share investors receive any profit resulted from the property price appreciation, after the loan has been paid back to the loan investors.

 British Pearl chooses on the platform 2 types of investments: development investments (up to 2 years) and rental investments.